ACADEMIC AND STUDENT ATHLETE SUPPORT SERVICES

 All tutoring will take place in the Academic Success Center during normal hours of operation.

 All student athletes may request a tutor for any subject.
 A tutoring appointment will be set up based on your academic and athletic schedule.
 Please see the Assistant Director for Compliance and Student Welfare in the Athletic Office to discuss requesting a tutor and the process.

 It may take up to one week to fill your request.
-You will receive notification on your Caldwell College email of your tutoring appointment.
+You will receive notification on your Caldwell University email of your tutoring appointment.
 It is important you pay attention to your email for notification.
 You Will receive email notification with the start date, time and location.
 If there are any questions and/or issues you may reply to the email notification or contact the Assistant Director for Compliance and Student Welfare in the Athletic Office immediately.

 If you are unable to attend a tutoring appointment for any reason (illness, change in practice time, competition, etc) you must contact the Academic Support Center for permission to cancel with your tutor 24 hours prior to the appointment.
 Student athletes DO NOT cancel directly with their tutor.

 To contact the Academic Success Center please call 973-618-3271.

 - Student athletes are required to come to their tutoring sessions on time and prepared.

 - It is required that a student must bring their book, notes, and handouts necessary for the session.